Dingyi-Kang/Swift-UIKit-storyboard/README.md

 These are my notes about the basic of swift storyboard

 NSAttributedString
-  add attributes to plain text
+  Add attributes to plain text
-  change font of NSAttributedString useful link
+  Change font of NSAttributedString
+  Useful link